altocodenl/cell/readme.md

 ## Development notes

+## 2025-10-23

+As much as I want to have fun with engines, it feels like too much at this stage.
+I want to be able to run cell.
+And the current engine, although slow and based on text files, already works.
+Let's redo the tests, redo cell.call, allow for upload, implement loop, and then we can come back to having fun with engines.

+We WILL run cell in IE6.

+I never put a `put` in the dataspace yet!

+> - The **context path** is everything to the left of `leftmostAt`.
+That is, everything that's not a reference, is our context.

+Interesting that you could still have a reference on the left, but then, there'd be a line on top of that reference that'd be an =.
+And then, to the right of that line/path, you could have another reference.
+So you can have references on the left, but we only work on them on the paths/lines where they are resolved.

+Interesting that when we put @ and = in the same dataspace, moving up in space is like moving forward in time, because you see what comes afterwards.

+Do we want things to be frozen on the put, or not?
+On @ do, they are frozen.
+But on @ put, would we want to put references in the values, or even on the paths?
+Why not?
+Security shouldn't be an issue, because it should be properly handled.
+So, that only leaves practicality.
+If you put an @ put with an @ do, the @ do will be frozen, so you can create calls from it.
+But if @ do does not freeze them, why freeze them arbitrarily in @ put?
+Just treat it like something normal.
+So we can just treat @ put like any other not @ do call.

+This hints at @ do being the only "freezing call".
+Ironic that the call to keep on going is the one that freezes references on the dataspace.

+## 2025-10-22

+Index everything!
+I thought I was the only nut to even propose this, but I got this from Claude: "Datomic is the big one.
+Rich Hickey's whole design philosophy was "storage is cheap, indexes are fast" - it maintains 4+ sort orders of the same datoms (EAVT, AEVT, AVET, VAET) to make different query patterns efficient.
+Very much "index everything.""

 ## 2025-10-21

 I'm thinking on how cell should be modified so that we could just use the DB, rather than the file persistence.
 Because things would change.